General Theory of Static Response for Markov Jump Processes

-Equations \eqref{eq:relations} generalize \cref{eq:relation-1-homog,eq:relation-2-homog} beyond homogeneous parameters.
-The structure of \cref{eq:relations} is universal, and the parameterization as well as the topology of the graph are encoded only in the vector \cref{eq:phi}, which can be calculated explicitly using \cref{eq:matJ}.
-The SRR for the current in \cref{eq:relations} constrains the extremum condition for the edge flux $j_e$ with respect to the vector $\boldsymbol{p}$: the condition $d_p j_e =0$ for $p\in\boldsymbol{p}$ is satisfied only for $j_e=0$ on the r.h.s. of \cref{eq:relations}.
-We stress that many physically motivated parameterisations satisfy \cref{eq:right-invertible}.
+Equations \eqref{eq:relations} generalize \cref{eq:relation-1-homog,eq:relation-2-homog} beyond homogeneous parameters with the only difference that the $h_p$'s are now replaced by the coefficients $\phi_p$.
+The structure of \cref{eq:relations} is universal, and the parameterization as well as the topology of the graph are encoded only in the vector \cref{eq:phi}, which can be easily calculated explicitly using \cref{eq:matJ}.
+The SRR for the current in \cref{eq:relations} constrains the response of the edge fluxes.
+It implies that all flux responses of a given edge $e$ vanish ($d_p j_e =0$ for all $p\in\boldsymbol{p}$) only when that edge is at equilibrium, i.e. when $j_e=0$.